Marielle Franco: Reactions

 Thousands took to the streets in coordinated protests across Brazil, and both Amnesty International and Human Rights Watch condemned her killing.
 In the United States, Black feminist scholars published a statement honouring Marielle as "yet another martyr" for the Movement for Black Lives.

 Journalist Glenn Greenwald, whose husband David Miranda was a fellow City Council member at the time of her assassination and was a close personal friend of Franco's, listed what he referred to as the "most important subjects to cover" regarding Franco's assassination stating:

-"Her relentless and brave activism against the most lawless police battalions, her opposition to military intervention, and, most threateningly of all, her growing power as a black, gay woman from the favela seeking not to join Brazil's power structure, but to subvert it."
+Her relentless and brave activism against the most lawless police battalions, her opposition to military intervention, and, most threateningly of all, her growing power as a black, gay woman from the favela seeking not to join Brazil's power structure, but to subvert it.

 The double murder of Marielle and her driver Anderson was the subject of condemnation across the political spectrum in Brazil.
-All presidential candidates in Brazil during the 2018 campaign condemned the crime, except for former President Jair Bolsonaro, who repeatedly declined to comment on the case; his campaign alleged that his views on the subject would be too controversial, despite his being the campaign that most exploited security issues prior to election day.
+All presidential candidates in Brazil during the 2018 campaign condemned the crime, except for former President Jair Bolsonaro, who repeatedly declined to comment on the case; his campaign alleged that his views on the subject would be too controversial, despite his being the campaign that most focused on security issues prior to election day.

-2022, President Lula announced the appointment of her sister, Anielle Franco, as Minister of Racial Equality.
+In 2022, President Lula announced the appointment of her sister, Anielle Franco, as Minister of Racial Equality.

 Legacy

 A digital art workshop was held in Nairobi, Kenya titled "Portraits of Marielle: Creating Bridges between Kenya and Brazil" with young Kenyan artists participating, and the artworks were displayed at the Maré Museum in Rio de Janeiro on 10 November 2018.

 Amnesty International included Franco's name in its campaign for those who wrote for human rights and lost their lives, while an update was made and an online tribute listed Franco among over 400 human rights advocates for women by the Association for Women's Rights in Development.

-A docu-series titled Marielle – O Documentário was released by Globoplay on March 13, 2020.
+A docu-series titled Marielle – O Documentário was released by Globoplay on 13 March 2020.

 Version 19 of antiX, a Linux distribution based on Debian Stable, is named after Marielle Franco.

 Personal life

 Franco identified as bisexual.
-In 2017, she moved to the Rio de Janeiro neighbourhood of Tijuca with her partner, Mônica Tereza Benício, and her 18-year-old daughter, Luyara Santos.
-Marielle and Mônica had met during a trip with friends when they were 18 and 24 years old, respectively.
+In 2017, she moved to the Rio de Janeiro neighbourhood of Tijuca with her partner, Monica Tereza Benicio, and her 18-year-old daughter, Luyara Santos.
+Marielle and Monica had met during a trip with friends when they were 18 and 24 years old, respectively.
 They had been dating for 13 years, although the relationship had often been interrupted due to the non-acceptance of their families and friends.
-During the interruptions, Mônica had relationships with other women and men and Marielle with other men.
-Franco and Benício had been planning to marry in September 2018.
+During the interruptions, Monica had relationships with other women and men and Marielle with other men.
+Franco and Benicio had been planning to marry in September 2018.